kizeo/kizeo-forms-documentations/docs/rest-data.md

   ],
   "order": [
     {
-      "col": "string",          // Data on which data will be ordered "type": "string"          // Col Type
+      "col": "st ring",          // Data on which data will be ordered "type": "string"          // Col Type
     }
   ]